GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-masc.md

 This is a compilation of reported medical transition changes collected from testimonials of AFAB trans people taking testosterone hormone therapy.
 This information is gathered from social media and chat rooms.
 Yes, that means this is all anecdotal, but historically, most of transgender medical study is anecdotal because no one wants to fund transgender medical research.

 **Note that this is a list of _possible_ changes.
 There is no guarantee that every person on masculinizing HRT will experience all of these.
 Your age, genetics, medical history, degree of feminization from natal puberty, and hormone regimen can all have impacts on results.
-There is also just a degree of randomness, every body is different, and some things can take years to appear.**
+There is also just a degree of randomness -- every body is different -- and some things can take years to appear.**

 ### Voice Drop